 The track’s music is what really has me hyped.
 I downloaded the song from iTunes at midnight and have already given it multiple plays on my iPod.
 Catchy as hell and stuck in my head, this one.
 It’s a new sound, a new groove—and heavier than anything Grace has offered to this point in her career.
 From the raw guitar riff cutting through the heart of the song, to the funky bassline traipsing buck naked underneath, this track proves VanderWaal is not just another pop flavor of the month.
 It shows the world the girl can rock.
 I am eagerly anticipating a new album or EP this year.

-It’s been well established here on this blog that I’m a music fan—a metalhead first and foremost.
+It’s been well established here on this blog that I’m a music fan—a metalhead, first and foremost.
 But I am just as comfortable listening to Elvis Presley or Grace VanderWaal or Willie Nelson as I am in cranking up albums from Iron Maiden or Metallica or Megadeth.

-It is my belief that music is one of the greatest gifts God has given to we humans.
+It is my belief that music is one of the greatest gifts God has given to us humans.
 And I’m not just talking about gospel music either.
-All music comes from the soul—be it gospel, country, classical, pop, or, yes, even metal.
+All good music comes from the soul—be it gospel, country, classical, pop, or, yes, even metal.
 Music is the communicating of feelings.
 Songs are so often linked to times and places from our past.
 Certain songs can bring back a loved one we’ve lost years ago.
 My father visits my memories whenever I play the music of Bob Seger.
 An old girlfriend is sitting right beside me again during certain Led Zeppelin songs.